-This is the first of two-blog series, taking a deep dive into the generations that banks are at risk of neglecting.
+This is the first of two-blog series, taking a deep dive into the generations that banks are at risk of neglecting, such as over 55s.
 Our first instalment focuses on Gen Z, a group of young people that is fast becoming a serious audience.

 Find out the various characteristics of this generation of digital natives, including the challenges that come with both acquisition and retention.
 In turn, we will discuss the various technologies that banks need to adopt to better target and appeal to this demographic.